Jumping Spider Trained To Leap On Command May Usher In ‘A New Class Of Agile Micro-Robots’

 The tests showed that Kim chose faster, lower trajectories to jump shorter, close-range distances, as this minimized flight time and made the jump more accurate.
 Since this uses up more energy, the spider quickly switched to a more efficient strategy when jumping a longer distance or onto an elevated platform.

-In addition, the study revealed that regal jumping spiders can pull off their leaping performance by simply relying on their muscles force.
+In addition, the study revealed that regal jumping spiders can pull off their leaping performance by simply relying on their muscle force.
 As it turns out, the internal hydraulic pressure that spiders use to extend their legs is not needed to enhance the force of their muscles.

 “Thus, the role of hydraulic movement in spiders remains an open question,” said study co-author Dr. Bill Crowther.